theofbraune/blog/content/posts/blog-setup.md

           publish_dir: ./public
 ```
 This can be found as well in the hugo documentation.
 Next of course push this folders with this file to github.
 You need to make sure, that your access token allows you to change the workflow.

+Now all your content should be visible on github.
+Go to `Actions`
+{{< figure src="/images/setup_blog/github_directory.png"   width="60%" height="60%" >}}

+If you named the folder `workflows` correctly, you should see a page as follows
+{{< figure src="/images/setup_blog/build_workflow.png"   width="50%" height="50%" >}}
+with an orange dot instead of the green one and your personal commit message.
+Once this is all posted, you will see that there is a second branch, called `gh-pages`.
+There all the static html sites are located, now you should be able to see your blog under the url
+`'https://<YOUR USERNAME>.github.io/<YOUR REPONAME>'`